 As a result, we feel the need to provide a definitive source with an up-to-date list regarding the very best Vive games that you can play right now.
 We’ll keep an eye on the VR gaming landscape and update this list over time, as appropriate, to better represent what’s available.

 Obviously, it goes without saying that the first three Vive games you should play are the original three that came bundled with the Vive’s very first preorders: Tilt Brush, Job Simulator, and Fantastic Contraption.
-While Job Simulator and Fantastic Contraption may not be bundled any longer, they’re still awesome demonstrations of what VR can accomplish by focusing on very specific concepts.
-Additionally, The Gallery: Episode 1 – Call of the Starseed, and Zombie Training Simulator, are included with all current Vive bundles, and also deserve recognition as being excellent games in their own right.
-And Google Earth VR, The Lab, and Rec Room are three of the best apps period, but since they’re totally free we opted to leave them off this list for now.
+While these titles may not be bundled any longer, they’re still awesome demonstrations of what VR can accomplish by focusing on very specific concepts.
+Additionally, The Gallery: Episode 1 – Call of the Starseed, and Zombie Training Simulator were included with Vive bundles for a long time and also deserve recognition as being excellent games in their own right.
+Plus Google Earth VR, The Lab, and Rec Room are three of the best apps period, but since they’re totally free we opted to leave them off this list for now.

 But this list is focused on games you don’t have access to out of the box.
 If you just got a Vive or are cruising for something to play, you already tried the bundle games.
 You want something more.
 And that’s where this list comes in.

 None of these games come bundled with the device, prices will likely change depending on which week or month you’re reading this list, and chances are they’ll all receive updates and patches making them even better than they are today.
 But the fact remains that at the time of writing, these are the 9 must-play Vive games available right now, in no particular order.

 Beat Saber (Our Early Access Review)